An open letter to Middle Tennessee Realtors

 Why we’re writing this to you

-We're Vanderpool Law in Franklin.
-Jim Vanderpool has closed over 15,000 real estate transactions in Middle Tennessee across 25 years, with 139 five-star Google reviews and an office at 256 Seaboard Lane.
+We’re Vanderpool Law in Franklin.
+Jim Vanderpool has closed over 15,000 real estate transactions in Middle Tennessee across 25 years, with 139 five-star Google reviews.
 We are a law firm that offers full title services — search, insurance, closing, document preparation — at the same price as any title company in town.

 What makes us different is not the closing.
 Anyone can point and tell a buyer or seller where to sign.
 It’s everything that happens before the closing.

-When you refer a client to us, they get a free contract review by a real attorney before they sign anything.
-They get a free presearch on the property before the contract is signed or the listing is taken.
-And they get an actual attorney-client relationship — something a title company, by law, cannot offer.
+When you refer a client to us, they get a complimentary contract review by a real attorney before they sign anything.
+They get a complimentary Presearch on the property before the contract is signed or the listing is taken.
+They get a preliminary settlement statement so they see every number before closing day.
+And they get a savings check on their lender, inspector, and insurance quotes.
+All four — included with their closing, at no additional cost compared to a title company that does none of it.

 1. It’s a differentiator you can actually say out loud